Patient Safety and Quality of Care

-If you feel your complaint has not been resolved by our Patient Relations Department, you may file a complaint with the State and/or Joint Commission.
+If you feel your complaint has not been resolved by our Patient Experience Team, you may file a complaint with the State and/or Joint Commission.
 You may also report safety concerns to the Joint Commission using the contact information below.

 Cabinet For Health Services

 2400 Russellville Road P.O.
 Box 2200

 Hopkinsville, KY 42241